 Free Admission for teens ages 14-17

-Children ages 14-17, who are residents of the City of Chicago must present a school ID, drivers license, report card or other document indicating that they are a resident of the City of Chicago to get free admission.
+Children ages 14-17, who are residents of the City of Chicago, are free on all days with a school ID, drivers license, report card or other document indicating that they are a resident of the City of Chicago.
+All children under age 14 are always free.

 Another way to get in for free is if you have a Bank of America credit card.
 Free days are the first full weekend of every month.